cavadibrahimli1/ITU_SCT_Weekly_Research/Week1/README.md

 3. Add additional arithmetic operations or scientific functions.

-Feel free to contribute to the improvement of this simple calculator!
+Feel free to contribute to the improvement of this simple calculator project!